-You will be placed or working in an early childhood setting with 3-5 year old children and create a portfolio that prepares you for The Registry commission.
-In this course you will be implementing regulations and standards for quality early childhood education, applying knowledge of child development and positive guidance, utilizing observation and assessment techniques, and assessing developmentally appropriate environments for preschoolers.
+In this course you will be placed or working in an early childhood setting with 3-5 year old children and create a portfolio.
+You will be implementing activities that meet regulations and standards for quality early childhood education, applying knowledge of child development and positive guidance, utilizing observation and assessment techniques, and assessing developmentally appropriate environments for preschoolers.
 This course will also apply as the capstone course in The Registry Preschool Credential.